thedynamiclinker/sudocode/bin/whoami.md

 > _I'm afraid we'll continue to buy pieces of hardware and put programs on them._
 > -Grace Hopper

+> _Mainframes were replaced by minicomputers which were replaced by microcomputers which are being replaced by smartphones, it's a standard disruptive technology cycle._
+> -Rob Landley

 ---

 0: How do you feel?